 - Lettuce or other green leafy vegetables do not belong in the classic Greek peasant salad.

-- Dry, crumbled, non-Greek Feta cheese will not add much flavor to this salad–get the real one.
+- Dry, crumbled, non-Greek Feta cheese will not add much flavor to this salad–get the real Greek one in brine.

 - Unripe, flavorless winter tomatoes that taste like the plastic in which they are wrapped will not do justice to this dish.
 Wait for the summer for the real thing and enjoy it!